Last updated: 14 Oct, 2021

 That said, a healthy, desexed adult cat that’s used to living wild will do very well if provided with a regular meal.
 Known as ‘urban stray cats’, these free-roaming cats provide the useful service of keeping rats and mice away and are almost invisible to all but those who know and love them.

 Across the country, thousands of people are caring for urban stray cats.
-If you decide to join them, let your immediate neighbours know that you are caring for an unowned, desexed cat and tell them to contact you if they have any concerns.
+If you decide to join them, become the listed contact on the cat's microchip, and let your immediate neighbours know that you are caring for a previously unowned, desexed cat.
+Ask them to contact you if they have any concerns.

 Most people are understanding once they know someone is taking control of the situation.
 But if they’re keen to keep your community cat and all the others in the neighbourhood out of their yard, there is a host of humane deterrents you can suggest.

 Lastly, remember your neighbourhood cat needs your help to stay happy and healthy.
-Put a reminder in your diary for an annual vaccination and health check.
 Give her somewhere warm to sleep in the winter months and make sure she has plenty of water during summer.

 Thanks for being part of the solution!